Current research projects /Completed research projects /

 Glioblastoma is an aggressive, incurable type of brain tumour that strikes around 2,500 people every year in the UK.
 Only a quarter of patients survive more than a year from diagnosis.

-In this project, Dr Gomez-Roman is pursuing a new avenue of research, focused on the importance of cholesterol on the growth and survival of glioblastoma cells.
+In this project, Dr Gomez-Roman is pursuing a promising new avenue of research, focused on the importance of cholesterol on the growth and survival of glioblastoma cells.

 Background

 Glioblastoma is an aggressive, invasive tumour that grows and spreads quickly and infiltrates the brain.
-Despite many years of research, the treatments developed in the laboratory have failed to improve patient outcomes and glioblastoma remains incurable.
+Despite many years of research, the treatments developed in the laboratory have not improved outcomes for patients and glioblastoma remains incurable.
+Only a quarter of patients survive more than a year from diagnosis, and just 5% survive five years.

 The current treatment strategy includes surgery to ‘debulk’ the tumour, followed by radiotherapy and chemotherapy to destroy remaining tumour.
-This prolongs survival but is not curative - the tumour always grows back.
-Only a quarter of patients survive more than a year from diagnosis, and just 5% survive five years.
+Whilst this prolongs survival, the tumour always grows back and the recurrent tumours display resistance to further treatment.

 Targeting cholesterol movement as a new treatment approach in glioblastoma

-Cholesterol is a fatty substance that our bodies need but is damaging if present at a high level; its association with heart disease is well-established.
-Recent studies have revealed that it also plays a role in glioblastoma; glioblastoma cells have unusually high levels of cholesterol and rely on it to survive.
+Cholesterol is a fatty substance needed by our bodies, but damaging if present at a high level.
+Recent research has revealed that it plays a role in glioblastoma; glioblastoma cells have unusually high levels of cholesterol and rely on it to survive.
+When they have too much cholesterol, they grow faster and become more resistant to chemotherapy and radiation.

-When glioblastoma cells have too much cholesterol, they grow faster and become more resistant to chemotherapy and radiation.
-Dr Gomez-Roman and others have found that targeting the movement of cholesterol within cells is very effective at killing glioblastoma cells in the laboratory.
+In laboratory studies, Dr Gomez-Roman and others have found that blocking the movement of cholesterol within cells is very effective at killing them.

 Impact